NiceSapien/birthday-9/README.md

 # Birthday-9
 This tool is used to check the approximate time when the process of someone's existence began.
 It also gives extra info such as nnn failure status, segs season, etc.
 ## Using
+You can use it [here](https://nicesapien.github.io/birthday-9).
+Enter your birth month, year and your name.
+Click Check and then you'll be good to go.

+or using scripts:

-Just declare three variables(example values):
+Just declare three variables with your birth info(example values):

 `year`(2005)
 `month`(08)
 `name`(Enter name here)